jakestiles/SpireBiomePolarity/README.md

 **Treasure rooms**: All treasure chests have 50% chance of having A) rare relics, but no money. or B) no relics (blue key still present), but guaranteed money and triple the amount of it.

-**Fires**: Healing heals to full but costs 5 max health (Night Terrors).
+**Fires**: Resting heals to full but costs 5 max health (Night Terrors).
 Smithing upgrades 2 cards but chooses them at random.

 **Question marks:**